pyTooling/pyTooling/doc/MetaClasses.rst

 Slotted Type
 ************

-A class defined with enabled ``useSlots`` behavior stores instance fields in slots.
+A class defined with enabled ``slots`` behavior stores instance fields in slots.
 The meta-class, translates all type-annotated fields in a class definition into slots.
 Slots allow a more efficient field storage and access compared to dynamically stored and accessed fields hosted by ``__dict__``.
 This improves the memory footprint as well as the field access performance of all class instances.
 This behavior is automatically inherited to all derived classes.